|What is heatstroke? Symptoms Should I treat it at home? Veterinary treatment Preventing heatstroke|

 Take your cat to the veterinarian immediately.

-Decrease body temperature.
-Your veterinarian will carefully bring your cat’s body temperature down to a safe level.
-He will introduce cool fluids to the body either intravenously or by administering a cool water enema.
+- Your veterinarian will carefully bring your cat’s body temperature down to a safe level with lukewarm water and fans.

 Cats who have suffered heat stroke are at greater risk of developing it again.
 So it is important to take the necessary steps to avoid this.